USB flash drives a major security risk

 lobbying for DoD to have a role in national cyberdefense.
 Current legislative

-proposals generally give the Department of Homeland security primary
+proposals generally give the Department of Homeland Security primary

 responsibility.